dariosaldia/kafka_fundamentals/labs/lab4_delivery_semantics/README.md

 # Lab 4 – Delivery Semantics in Kafka

+By default, Kafka provides **at-least-once** delivery semantics.
+This is because producers automatically retry sending messages on failure, and consumers commit offsets **after** processing messages.
+This combination ensures no messages are lost, but can lead to duplicates if failures occur between processing and committing offsets.

 This lab explores how **delivery semantics** (at-most-once, at-least-once, exactly-once) manifest in Kafka, and how they depend on **when offsets are committed** relative to message processing.
 It demonstrates how consumer logic and configuration affect whether messages are lost, duplicated, or delivered exactly once.